Walgreens The Thread

 How do women get UTIs?

 It's very common for women to get UTIs.
-In fact, women get UTIs up to 30 times more often than men do, and more than half of all women will get a UTI at some point in their lives.
+In fact, women get UTIs up to 30 times more often than men do.
 There are a few reasons for this:

-- Pregnancy increases the risk of UTIs because the fetus is sitting directly on top of the urethra, which can block the drainage of urine from the bladder
+• Pregnancy increases the risk of UTIs from week 6 through week 24 because the fetus sits directly on top of the bladder, which can block the drainage of urine from the bladder.

-- Spermicides can also increase the risk of UTIs in women, as they kill the good bacteria in the vagina that may protect against UTIs
+• Spermicides can increase the risk of UTIs in women, as they kill the good bacteria in the vagina that may protect against UTIs.

 Can a male get a UTI?